RyanMurphy1014/GizmoliosSimulation/GizmoliosSim/Readme.txt

 	Option 7 ends the program.

 	This Concludes the instruction on how to run this program and what to do before and while using this program.
-Thank you user for using our program and Hope you enjoy this Object Oriented Program (OOP) which runs on menu based programing.
+Thank you user for using our program and Hope you enjoy this Object Oriented Program (OOP) which runs on menu based programming.
 Please refer back to Readme.txt files if you are stuck between the program.